Chart Color Schemes

 Health performance in Gulliver is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data shows significant issues facing Gulliver, with common health conditions prevalent across both younger and older age groups.
+Health data indicates significant health challenges in Gulliver, with common health conditions prevalent across both younger and older age groups.

-The rate of private health cover is approximately 52% (~1,561 people), slightly higher than the average SA2 area.
+Private health cover stands at approximately 52% of the total population (~1,561 people), slightly lower than the average SA2 area.
 Mental health issues and arthritis are the most common medical conditions, affecting 10.5% and 9.4% of residents respectively.
-About 63.4% of residents report no medical ailments, compared to 67.8% across Rest of Qld.
-Residents aged 65 and over make up 17.3% (520 people) of the population, higher than the 14.9% in Rest of Qld.
-Health outcomes among seniors are challenging but broadly align with the general population's health profile.
+About 63.4% of residents report no medical ailments, compared to 67.8% in Rest of Qld.
+The area has a higher proportion of seniors aged 65 and over at 17.3% (519 people), compared to 14.9% in Rest of Qld.
+Health outcomes among seniors present challenges broadly similar to those of the general population.

 Frequently Asked Questions - Health